WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 indicating the destination to which the media and signaling byways will be established.

-hello: This event is always initiated by the client.
-When received by a server, the server MUST generate a keepalive response.
-The keepalive MAY contain a nonce, and if so, the server MUST echo it in the response.
+ping: This event is always initiated by the client.
+When received by a server, the server MUST generate a pong response.
+The ping MAY contain a nonce, and if so, the server MUST echo it in the pong

 The client can obtain the current state of the call at any time by querying the call URI.
 The server MUST return a call description which